Clara Antoinette McCarty Wilt: Superintendent of Pierce County Schools

 On November 2, 1880, Clara was elected Superintendent of Pierce County Schools.
 With this achievement, she was the first Superintendent of Pierce County Schools, as well as being the first woman to hold office in the Washington Territory.

 Later life and death

-In her later years, Clara was very involved in her community, including working as a YMCA secretary, typing for the County Court, and acted as secretary in her church.
+In her later years, Clara was very involved in her community, including working as a YMCA secretary, typing for the County Court, and acting as secretary in her church.
 She was also involved in her local historical society.
 She died on January 19, 1929, at 71 years of age.